 A medical malpractice lawyer must show that not only a medical error was made, but that the error resulted in damages.
 Damages can be physical, emotional, or financial.

-In a medical malpractice claim, an attorney will also need to show the actions or omissions of the medical provider were a direct cause of the patient’s injuries.
-The medical professional’s attorney may likely assert the patient’s injuries were caused by other factors, such as poor health choices or a previous procedure, which will have to be disproven by the injured victim’s attorney.
+In a medical malpractice claim, a lawyer will also need to show the actions or omissions of the medical provider were a direct cause of the patient’s injuries.
+The medical professional lawyer may likely assert the patient’s injuries were caused by other factors, such as poor health choices or a previous procedure, which will have to be disproven by the injured victim’s lawyer.